nathanielgreen/CV/README.md

 ## Nathaniel Green

 A technology enthusiast with a passion for creating new things.
-Recently finished the Makers Academy coding course and currently looking for full-time employment as a junior web developer in London.
+Currently employed as an Associate Product Developer at ANDigital.

 ## Skills